timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 # How to build a histogram in Grafana

 Histograms are a great way to graphically represent a distribution of discrete or  continuous data at a specific time or interval.
 However, they are unable to represent the change of data overtime (See [heatmaps](https://grafana.com/docs/grafana/latest/visualizations/heatmap/)).
 Histograms are very often used to analyze the spread/distribution of financial instruments and answer questions like:
-- *“What is the distribution of the Meta stock price today?”*
+- *"What is the distribution of the Meta stock price today?"*
-- *“What was the transaction volume distribution of AMD stock last week?”*
+- *"What was the transaction volume distribution of AMD stock last week?"*
-- *“What was the distribution of daily returns of the S&P in the past year?”*
+- *""What was the distribution of daily returns of the S&P in the past year?"*

 Grafana has the ability to convert 3 distinct formats of data delivery into histograms.
 Each comes with its own benefits and challenges.